nhibernate/nhibernate-core/doc/reference/query_sql.md

 The intention for this query is to return two Cat instances per row, a cat and its mother.
-This will fail since there is a conflict of names since they are mapped to the same column names and on some databases the returned column aliases will most likely be on the form "c.ID", "c.NAME", etc. which are not equal to the columns specified in the mappings ("ID" and "NAME").
+This will fail since there is a conflict of names since they are mapped to the same column names and on some databases the returned column aliases will most likely be on the form `"c.ID"`, `"c.NAME"`, etc. which are not equal to the columns specified in the mappings ("ID" and "NAME").

 The following form is not vulnerable to column name duplication: